nvisal1/keyboard-autocomplete/autocomplete-service/README.md

 The implementation of the algorithm can be found at `/src/drivers/Trie/Trie.ts`

 The autocomplete algorithm uses a trie data structure.
-The class exposes two methods, search and insert.
+The class exposes two methods: search and insert.
 The trie data structure allows for fast insert and lookup operations.
-The lookup operation for this algorithm is more complicated because it involves discovering the 5 most relevant matches.
+The lookup operation for this algorithm is more complicated because it involves discovering the five most relevant matches.
 I used depth-first search to solve this problem.

 ### Algorithm Steps